altalang/ofs/README.md

 chmod 755 ofs
 ```

-You will also need to ensure all the additional dependencies are installed as described above, including `mount.objectivefs`, `jq`, `mountpoint`, and `base64`.
+You will also need to ensure all the additional dependencies are installed as described above, including `mount.objectivefs`, `fuse`, `jq`, `mountpoint`, and `base64`.

 To check if the installation was successful, run the following command: